semilin/semilin/README.md

 I use Void Linux, BSPWM, and Emacs.

-If you want to contact me, feel free to message semi#5753 on Discord.
+If you want to contact me, feel free to message semi#5753 on Discord or @semilin0:matrix.org on Matrix.